 Experienced senior business executive with a deep information technology background known for strong leadership, driving innovation and leveraging technology to increase productivity and profitability while minimizing cost and risk.
 Clients are coached as to analytical processes, overhauling programs and integrating solutions to optimize their business outcomes.
 Swift at identifying requirements and using agile concepts to solve tough client business problems.
 Mentors clients as to transformative leadership skills that assist them in producing superior and measurable results.
 Repeatedly built successful global and virtual teams by producing creative systems that assess, align, adopt and then accelerate transformation.
-Known for taking situations where client satisfaction was low and changing them into reference accounts
+Known for taking situations where client satisfaction was low and changing them into reference accounts t Contracts • Executive Coaching

 - Program Management

+- Strategic Planning

 - US Defense Expert

+Government Contracts

 - Sales Enablement